-The setlist mixed the hits with some lesser know cuts, and the band energetically played such songs as "I'm Not Your Steppin' Stone," "Valleri," "A Little Bit Me, A Little Bit You," and even "Porpoise Song" from the group's 1968 film, Head.
+The setlist mixed the hits with some lesser know cuts, and the excellent band energetically played such songs as "I'm Not Your Steppin' Stone," "Valleri," "A Little Bit Me, A Little Bit You," and even "Porpoise Song" from the group's 1968 film, Head.
 But when the group performed the classic "Last Train To Clarksville" about halfway through the show the crowd really flew to their feet, and started dancing and singing along.
-The musicians truly seemed to enjoy playing with the group, and were outstanding as well.
-Not only were they backing up the band, they were a part of it, and very well integrated into the show.
+The backing musicians truly seemed to enjoy playing with the group, and were outstanding as well.
+Not only were they supporting the band, they were a part of it, and very well integrated into the show.
 Tork, in particular, really seemed to enjoy jamming with them.

 By the time the group returned to the stage for the encore to perform "Pleasant Valley Sunday" and "Listen To The Band" the cries of I love you, Davy! had died down a bit, and Micky's joking farewell of "Good Night, Chicago!" was met with laughter and applause.
 It was a splendid show, and the guys seemed to enjoy it as much as the audience.
 This 45th Anniversary Tour started June 3, and winds up later in July.
 Hopefully, the guys are "coming to your town," and if they are, don't hesitate to check out the show.